daviddaiweizhang/fraposa/README.md

 This method is even faster and its results are close to OADP's.
-However, sometimes you may want to manually set the number of PCs to be adjusted for shrinkage (i.e. by setting `--dim_spikes`) if you believe that a PC has been shrinked but has not been adjusted automatically.
+However, sometimes you may want to manually set the number of PCs to be adjusted for shrinkage (i.e. by setting `--dim_spikes`) if you believe that a shrunk PC has not been adjusted automatically.

 3. **SP** (fast but inaccurate):
 This method is similar to AP
 and is the standard method of PC prediction.
-It computes the PC loadings of the reference set and projects the study PC scores onto them.
+It computes the PC loadings of the reference set and projects the (standardized) study samples onto them.
 Its speed is the same as AP but does not adjust for the shrinkage bias, which makes it inaccurate when the number of variants greatly exceeds the sample size.